ananda89/Intel-Edge-AI-1/computer_pointer_controller/starter/README.md

 The entire directory structure for the project is like this:
 ![project_directory](images/directory_structure.png)

-- `images` (_dir_): contains all the project metadata like the images
+- [`images`](images/) (_dir_): contains all the project metadata like the images
-- `bin` (_dir_): contains the video file `demo.mp4` on which the application is run
+- [`bin`](bin) (_dir_): contains the video file `demo.mp4` on which the application is run
-- `requirements.txt`(_file_): file containing list of the important packages required for running this project
+- [`requirements.txt`](requirements.txt)(_file_): file containing list of the important packages required for running this project
-- `src`(_dir_): contains all the source code for this project
+- [`src`](src)(_dir_): contains all the source code for this project
-    - `face_detection.py`: contains `FaceDetection` class which has methods for loading the face detection model, preprocessing the inputs, making inferences and processing the outputs which are the face images of person
+    - [`face_detection.py`](src/face_detection.py): contains `FaceDetection` class which has methods for loading the face detection model, preprocessing the inputs, making inferences and processing the outputs which are the face images of person
-    - `facial_landmarks_detection.py`: this script contains `FacialLandmarksModel` class which uses the output from `face_detection.py` script as input, loads the landmark detection model, makes inferences and finally processes the outputs.
+    - [`facial_landmarks_detection.py`](src/facial_landmarks_detection.py): this script contains `FacialLandmarksModel` class which uses the output from `face_detection.py` script as input, loads the landmark detection model, makes inferences and finally processes the outputs.
 It outputs the coordinates and the images of left and right eyes of person in the video frame
-    - `head_pose_estimation.py`: similar to `facial_landmarks_detection.py`, this script also uses the output of face detection model as input and outputs three angles - yaw, pitch and roll which constitutes the head position of the person in video frame
+    - [`head_pose_estimation.py`](src/head_pose_estimation.py): similar to `facial_landmarks_detection.py`, this script also uses the output of face detection model as input and outputs three angles - yaw, pitch and roll which constitutes the head position of the person in video frame
-    - `gaze_estimation.py`: for the purpose of running this script, we had to run all above scripts since it takes person's eyes and head poses as inputs.
+    - [`gaze_estimation.py`](src/gaze_estimation.py): for the purpose of running this script, we had to run all above scripts since it takes person's eyes and head poses as inputs.
 It then outputs the gaze vector of the person from which the _x_ and _y_ coordinates for mouse pointer can be extracted
-    - `input_feeder.py`: it initializes the videocapture with appropriate input ("CAM", video or image) and then start the pipeline by returning the frames in batches for inferencing
+    - [`input_feeder.py`](src/input_feeder.py): it initializes the videocapture with appropriate input ("CAM", video or image) and then start the pipeline by returning the frames in batches for inferencing
-    - `mouse_controller.py`: contains class for controlling the mouse pointer
+    - [`mouse_controller.py`](src/mouse_controller.py): contains class for controlling the mouse pointer
-    - `main.py`: the main script which wraps all the above modules together and runs the application
+    - [`main.py`](src/main.py): the main script which wraps all the above modules together and runs the application

 ## Demo
-*TODO:* Explain how to run a basic demo of your model.
 ### Downloading the pre-trained models
 - Activate the environment for the project
 - Do `source /opt/intel/openvino_2020.2.117/bin/setupvars.sh -pyver 3.7`